Can’t Focus? 12 Reasons Why and the Ways to Fix It

 " Steve Jobs, renowned for his ability to focus, memorably explained that “Focusing is about saying no.”

-It’s a well-established fact that we can think about only one thing at a time.
+It’s a well-known fact that we can think about only one thing at a time.

 When we multitask, our brains must quickly toggle back and forth between tasks.